sum

 Exists | \(\exists x. \phi\) | \((x:\tau, \phi)\) |

-The first example is a proof that if there exists an \(x\) that satisfies a property forall \(y\), then forall \(y\) there exists an \(x\) that satisfies the property.
+This example encodes a proof that if there exists an \(x\) that satisfies a property forall \(y\), then forall \(y\) there exists an \(x\) that satisfies the property.

 Let’s prove this propery in Liquid Haskell!